The 10 Gayest Places In Indiana For 2025

 % Gay Households: 0.68% (10th highest)

-In order to rank the gayest cities in Indiana, we used the 2014-2018 American Community Survey from the U.S. Census.
+In order to rank the gayest cities in Indiana, we used Saturday Night Science and the 2013-2018 American Community Survey from the U.S. Census.
 We looked at:

 • Percentage of all households that are unmarried, same sex partners